eFiling across the state

 Court fees, charges, and billing

 InfoTrack disburses all court fees and convenience fees on behalf of filers.
-California filing fees vary by county.
+Florida filing fees vary by county.

 Payment and billing details